googleforgames/agones/site/content/en/docs/Advanced/high-availability-agones.md

 ## Deployment Considerations

+Leader election will automatically be enabled when `SplitControllerAndExtensions` is enabled and `agones.controller.replicas` is > 1. [`agones.controller.replicas`]({{< relref "/docs/Installation/Install Agones/helm.md#configuration" >}}) defaults to 2.

-When `SplitControllerAndExtensions` is enabled, what was previously a single `agones-controller` pod is deployed as `agones-controller` and 2 `agones-extensions` pods.
+When `SplitControllerAndExtensions` is enabled, what was previously a single `agones-controller` pod is deployed by default as 2 `agones-controller` and 2 `agones-extensions` pods.
 For example:

 ```
 NAME                                 READY   STATUS    RESTARTS   AGE